Luvungi: Ongoing insecurity problems

 In May 2013, security concerns were exacerbated when a 12-year-old girl was killed during an exchange of fire between soldiers and armed men in Luvungi.
 The following year, in March 2014, Luvungi faced a humanitarian crisis when nearly 4,000 displaced families arrived from Bwegera after the murder of two people in that village.
 The influx worsened pre-existing housing shortages, particularly after the collapse of 400 houses due to heavy rains two months prior.
 Displaced families reported living in incomplete structures without doors or windows and receiving no assistance, often sleeping on mats in unsanitary conditions.
 On 6 June 2014, a massacre occurred in the village of Mutarule, where 36 people—primarily from the Bafuliiru community—were killed, some by gunfire and others by being burned alive.
 The event occurred despite repeated warnings issued by residents to both the United Nations Mission in the Democratic Republic of Congo (MONUC) and the Congolese armed forces.
 The lack of response prompted public outcry, leading Martin Kobler, then head of MONUC, to issue a formal apology.
 The Congolese government initiated an investigation, and approximately 5,700 displaced persons demanded the restoration of security in the area.
 The resulting power vacuum and ongoing instability were exploited by various groups to perpetrate further violence, looting, and theft.
 Among the key figures during this period was a Mai-Mai commander known as Bede, who initially presented himself as a patriot but was later exposed as a central instigator of armed robberies and violent unrest throughout the Ruzizi Plain.
 Following continued destabilization efforts, Bede was ultimately killed by gunfire in Uvira on 29 August 2015.
-His death marked the beginning of a relative period of calm in the region.
-Despite this development, intercommunal tensions in the Ruzizi Plain—particularly in Mutarule—persist.
-Disputes between the Bafuliiru, who consider themselves the indigenous population, and the Barundi, often perceived as newcomers, continue to strain local relations and complicate peacebuilding efforts.
+His death marked the beginning of a relative period of calm in the region, but intercommunal tensions in the Ruzizi Plain, particularly in Mutarule, persist.
+Disputes between the Bafuliiru, who consider themselves the indigenous population, and the Barundi, often perceived as newcomers, strained their relations and complicate peacebuilding efforts.
 In September 2022, six members of the Mayï-Mayï Buhirwa militia, including the group's second-in-command, Mathias Byamungu Demahyi, surrendered to the FARDC in Luvungi.
 These fighters, active in the region between the Ruzizi Plain and the plateaus of Kigoma and Lemera groupements, turned over a cache of weapons, grenades.
 Their surrender followed that of another senior figure in the group, Ndumwe Kahiri Noir, who had laid down arms three weeks earlier at MONUSCO's DDRRR center in Uvira.